Now that I’ve dished on my top ten recommended essential oils for soapmaking, I want to dig into the age old question of:

 Notice how the essential oil usage rate is calculated from the oil of the formula, and not from the total.
 Why is that?
 In soapmaking, we use water (or other liquids) as a carrier for the sodium hydroxide (lye) to complete saponification.
 After saponification is complete, the water mostly evaporates from the formula during cure.
 If you calculate your essential oil usage rate based on the total formula, it will become more concentrated during cure – not good!

 As a side note: I have never used drops for anything as they are highly inaccurate and vary so widely (big drops, little drops, oops, an extra drop, etc.).
-I always weigh my ingredients, including my essential oils, in soapmaking.
+I always weigh my ingredients, including my essential oils, in soapmaking – no drop, cups, or guessing!

 Where this gets complicated with essential oil usage rates is that each individual essential oil poses its own unique challenges, guidelines and needs, due to possible skin irritation, sensitization, photosensitivity, and performance in soapmaking.
 Some essential oils have a lower recommended usage rate than others due to these issues.